-Public school districts include the Connecticut Technical High School System, charter schools, interdistrict magnet schools, and endowed academies.
+Public school districts include the Connecticut Technical Education and Career System (CTECS), charter schools, interdistrict magnet schools, and endowed academies.
 All public schools must comply with the Smart Snacks beverage standards and the stricter provisions of the state beverage statute.
 The state beverage statute applies to all public schools, regardless of whether they choose the healthy food option of Healthy Food Certification (HFC) under C.G.S.
 Section 10-215f or participate in the USDA school nutrition programs.

 The requirements below include the stricter provisions of the state beverage statute and Smart Snacks beverage standards.